Harold Peary: Films and television

 In addition to the four Gildersleeve films (The Great Gildersleeve, Gildersleeve's Bad Day, Gildersleeve on Broadway, and Gildersleeve's Ghost), Peary appeared as the Throckmorton P. Gildersleeve character in these feature films: Look Who's Laughing with the Jordans as Fibber McGee and Molly, Edgar Bergen, and Lucille Ball; Here We Go Again again with the Jordans as Fibber McGee and Molly and Edgar Bergen, as well as Gale Gordon; and the musical comedy Seven Days' Leave with Lucille Ball and Victor Mature.
 Warner Archives released a DVD collection of the four RKO Gildersleeve movies in January 2013.
 This five-film set also includes the Seven Days' Leave movie.

 Peary also was in the Walt Disney movie A Tiger Walks (1964) and the Elvis Presley film Clambake (1967).
 He also worked in television, playing murderer Freddy Fell in the 1965 Perry Mason episode, "The Case of the Lover's Gamble."
 That same year he played Peabody in the Rod Serling-scripted "Sheriff of Fetterman's Crossing" episode of Lloyd Bridges' Western series The Loner.
 He also appeared in recurring roles in several sitcoms, such as Herb Woodley in the TV version of Blondie, as Mayor LaTrivia in the TV version of Fibber McGee and Molly, and as Perry Bannister in Willy.
 Peary also made guest appearances in numerous sitcoms during the 1960s, including The Dick Van Dyke Show, My Three Sons, The Addams Family, My Mother the Car, Petticoat Junction, That Girl, The Brady Bunch and Love, American Style.
 In the 1960s and 1970s, Peary was also featured in a series of popular television ads for Faygo pop.

 In the 1970s, Peary found work as a voice actor as Big Ben, the whale with a clock in its tail, in two Rudolph the Red-Nosed Reindeer productions, Rudolph's Shiny New Year (1976) and Rudolph and Frosty's Christmas in July (1979), the latter being Peary's final acting credit.

 Post-network career

 Peary worked as a disc jockey at radio station WMGM in New York City.
 Beginning in 1953, he had a one-hour program Monday–Saturday.

 Peary spent most of the rest of his life voice-acting in animated work by Rankin-Bass and Hanna-Barbera and others.
 He appeared in numerous commercials for products such as: Gibraltar Savings and Loan, Charmin, Faygo (as spokes character in a series of spots), Red Goose Shoes, and Challenge Dairy.

+Personal life

+Peary was a Republican and a charter member of the Hollywood Republican Committee.